goatmatics/DataDrivenNepal/polls-config.md

 2. Adjust percentages to add up to 100%
 3. Save the file

-**Note:** After making changes, the HTML file will be automatically updated when you save this markdown file.
+**Note:** After making changes, the HTML file will be automatically updated when you save this markdown file. python3 update-polls.py, git add . && git commit -m "update poll questions" && git push goatmatics main